inkVerb/VIP/401-shell/Lesson-09.md

 echo "Listing a real directory: iamhere"
 # ls a real directory
-ls iamhere && echo "AND/OR is true, exit code: $?" || echo "AND/OR is false, exit code: $?"
+ls iamhere && echo "And/Or is true, exit code: $?" || echo "And/Or is false, exit code: $?"
-ls iamhere && echo "AND is true, exit code: $?" ls iamhere || echo "OR is false, exit code: $?"
+ls iamhere && echo "And is true, exit code: $?" ls iamhere || echo "Or is false, exit code: $?"

 echo "Listing a fake directory: nothere"
 # ls a fake directory
-ls nothere && echo "AND/OR is true, exit code: $?" || echo "AND/OR is false, exit code: $?"
+ls nothere && echo "And/Or is true, exit code: $?" || echo "And/Or is false, exit code: $?"
-ls nothere && echo "AND is true, exit code: $?" ls nothere || echo "OR is false, exit code: $?"
+ls nothere && echo "And is true, exit code: $?" ls nothere || echo "Or is false, exit code: $?"
 ```

 *Run it and watch carefully*